Abed1985/Network-Automation-Portfolio/legacy-and-api-automation/README.md

 - No legacy Telnet credential stores are included.
 - No raw customer config files, videos, logs, or vendored third-party source trees are included.
 - All example IPs use documentation ranges.
+- Remediation examples operate on local sample files by default and do not connect to devices.